-3.3 Target reference point:
+3.3 Target reference point

-The target reference point is a level that the Fishery should aim to fluctuate around.
-This should substantially exceed the limit and threshold (for example, greater than twice the limit reference point) and reflect industry aspirations for the state of the stock, providing a balance between the economic benefits of higher CPUE and catch volume.
+The target reference point is a level around which the Fishery should aim to fluctuate.
+This should substantially exceed the limit and threshold, such as greater than twice the limit reference point, and reflect industry aspirations for the state of the stock.
+It therefore provides a balance between the economic benefits of higher CPUE and catch volume.
 A level of 1.00 kg/24 hr pot-lift was chosen through industry consultation.